cloud-computing-group/aws-certification-notes/Individual Product Notes/VPC/README.md

 * Application load balancer must be deployed into at least two subnets.
 * Not allow perform scan on VPC without alerting AWS.
 * NAT gateway - automatically assigned public IP, scale up to 10 GB, not in SG (NAT instance is).
 * VPC flow logs is stored in CloudWatch logs - VPC/Subnet/Network Interface levels.

+## A Cloud Guru

+### Security Groups
+Security Groups 是 Stateful 的，则意味着同时允许 inbound outbound 流量。